 However, there are still a few important steps you should take if you’re considering painting your first piece.
 There is no time like the present.
 If you’ve decided that there is a piece of furniture you know would look better painted, you might as well try it out.

 The piece I chose was this gorgeous rocking chair.
-This is great starter piece because it doesn’t have any parts that need to be removed, sanded, stained or disassembled.
+This is a great starter piece because it doesn’t have any parts that need to be removed, sanded, stained, or disassembled.

 What You’ll Need: